Alamin02/aws-image-resize/README.md

 # How to run

 - Clone the repository and set PWD to the project directory.
+- Create a .env file from example.env and fill in the blank fields with appropriate values
 - Install node modules using the command: `yarn` or `yarn install`
 - Start server using command: `yarn server` or `npm run server`
 - Spawn worker using command: `yarn worker` or `npm run worker`